terrordrummer/safebikesimframework/README.md

 Implements a mechanism for plugin implementation.
 The implemented classes are:

-* **CPlugin**: his is the abstract class to be inerhited to create a plugin
+* [CPlugin](http://robertosartoridev.com/doxygen/safebikesimframework/classFrameworkPlugin_1_1CPlugin.html): his is the abstract class to be inerhited to create a plugin
-* **CpluginManager**: this class implements the plugin manager that scan for/loads/initialize/unloads the plugins
+* [CpluginManager](http://robertosartoridev.com/doxygen/safebikesimframework/classFrameworkPlugin_1_1CPluginManager.html): this class implements the plugin manager that scan for/loads/initialize/unloads the plugins

 ### [FrameworkQueueTools](http://robertosartoridev.com/doxygen/safebikesimframework/namespaceFrameworkQueueTools.html)

 Implements some classes for the management of command queues.
 Command queues are queue where objects are command to be executed, the management is basically to add commands asynchronously and let the queue to process such command list anytime is needed.
 The implemented classes are:

-* **CCommandQueueableClass**: this class is used to implement a queueable commands
+* [CCommandQueueableClass](http://robertosartoridev.com/doxygen/safebikesimframework/classFrameworkQueueTools_1_1CCommandQueueableClass.html): this class is used to implement a queueable commands
-* **CCommandQueueManager**: manager for the command queue, allows to push new commands and process the queue when needed
+* [CCommandQueueManager](http://robertosartoridev.com/doxygen/safebikesimframework/classFrameworkQueueTools_1_1CCommandQueueManager.html): manager for the command queue, allows to push new commands and process the queue when needed

 ### [FrameworkSimArc](http://robertosartoridev.com/doxygen/safebikesimframework/namespaceFrameworkSimArc.html)

 Implements the classes needed for coordinating a simulation.
 In particular, an instance CSimControl class will have the simulation control role and it will initialize/start/pause/stop the whole simulation processes while each simunlation process will have a single instance of the CSimProcess class to be controlled by the simulation controller.
 The implemented classes are:

-* **CSimControl**: controls the simulation by initializing/starting/pausing/stopping the simulation processes
+* [CSimControl](http://robertosartoridev.com/doxygen/safebikesimframework/classFrameworkSimArc_1_1CSimControl.html): controls the simulation by initializing/starting/pausing/stopping the simulation processes
-* **CSimProcess**: implements a process that can be controlled by the simulation controller
+* [CSimProcess](http://robertosartoridev.com/doxygen/safebikesimframework/classFrameworkSimArc_1_1CSimProcess.html): implements a process that can be controlled by the simulation controller
-* **CSimProcessDelegate**: this instance will receive the events by the CSimProcess instance in order to react to the initialize/start/pause/stop messages.
+* [CSimProcessDelegate](http://robertosartoridev.com/doxygen/safebikesimframework/classFrameworkSimArc_1_1CSimProcessDelegate.html): this instance will receive the events by the CSimProcess instance in order to react to the initialize/start/pause/stop messages.